Christian Gross

-Christian Jürgen Gross (born 14 August 1954) is a Swiss football manager and former player who most recently coached Schalke 04.
+Christian Jürgen Gross (born 14 August 1954) is a Swiss football manager and former player.
 He played as a sweeper and central midfielder.

-Gross was manager of Basel from 1 July 1999 to 27 May 2009, winning four Swiss Super Leagues and four Swiss Cups.
+Gross was manager of Basel from 1999 to 2009, winning four Swiss Super Leagues and four Swiss Cups.

 As manager of Tottenham Hotspur between November 1997 and September 1998, Gross became the first Swiss to manage in the Premier League.

 Playing career

 Gross began his playing career at SV Höngg before moving to Grasshopper in 1965, which he left in 1976.
 After two years at Lausanne-Sport and two seasons at Neuchâtel Xamax, he moved to Germany in 1980 to play for VfL Bochum of the Bundesliga.
 In two seasons Gross made 29 appearances in the Bundesliga and scored four goals.
 He then returned to Switzerland and spent three years at St. Gallen, Lugano and Yverdon-Sport.
 Gross was capped once for Switzerland, making his debut on 8 March 1978 in a 3–1 friendly away defeat to East Germany.